ZachWatkins/list-item-filter/readme.txt

 Tested up to: 4.6
 Stable tag: 1.0

-Provides a shortcode [list_item_filter] that generates a text input field, which filters out list items that do not contain that input field's text.
+Provides a shortcode that generates a text input field, which filters out list items that do not contain that input field's text.

 == Description ==

-This plugin provides a shortcode [list_item_filter] that generates a text input field, which filters out list items that do not contain that input field's text.
+This plugin provides a shortcode that generates a text input field, which filters out list items that do not contain that input field's text.
 Each word in the input field is matched against the readable text of the list items, and list items which don't match are hidden.

+Example usage: [list_item_filter placeholder="Filter this list by terms" searchtitles="true"]

+Shortcode parameters:

-The "searchtitles" parameter expands text matching to include the first title attribute of the list item's HTML.
-The "placeholder" parameter allows you to set the input field's default text.
-The "formclass" and "inputclass" parameters allow you to add your own class names to these elements, which helps integrate the feature with your existing styles.
+* searchtitles (bool): Expand text matching to include the first title attribute of the list item's HTML.
+Default value: false
+* placeholder (string): Define the input field's default text.
+Default value: Search
+* formclass (string): Define one or more class names for the form.
+Default value: search-form
+* inputclass (string): Define one or more class names for the input field.
+Default value: search-field

+If you like this plugin or have a request, let me know!

 == Installation ==